Longi94/wdps1706/README.md

 5) Following this, the URLs are filtered to remove any unusable URLs and also "fix" any URLs which have a domain prefix that makes them unusable, but would be usable without them.
 For example: http://www.de.dbpedia.org/page/Barack_Obama would be converted to http://www.dbpedia.org/page/Barack_Obama

 ## Entity linking
 In this stage we attempt to link the named entities found in stage 2 to the right knowledge base ID from the list returned in stage 3.
+Data was extracted from DBPEDIA and WIKIDATA.

+1) DBPEDIA - From dbpedia we extract the following information: i) Title, ii) abstract, iii) entity type.
+2) WIKIDATA - From wikidata we extract the following information: i) Title, ii) Description, iii) entity type, iii)Date of Birth (when applicable), iv) Gender (when applicable), and v) aliases.
+The aliases, dob and gender (when found) are added to the description, each word separated by a white space.

 Four major attributes are compared to make the linking phase, namely:
   - **Context matching**: We use the links obtained in section 3 to get the abstract of each candidate entity.
 We then remove the stop-words from this text and the original sentence of the main entity and compare the remaining words using word2vec.
 This model, which is trained using [Google's own dataset](https://github.com/mmihaltz/word2vec-GoogleNews-vectors), will return a 300 dimension vector for each word.
 Two vectors, corresponding to two words are than compared with cosine similarity of their vectors (which is a value between 0 and 1).
 This process happens for every element of the vector and result are accumulated and then divided by the total number of tokens.
 As a whole, this will yield an approximate probability of similarity between the original sentence and the abstract of the candidate.
 This value will be associated with the score of that candidate